 It's easy to make your own 5-pound batch of homemade gluten-free granola by using "certified" gluten-free oats.
-Traditionally, oats are frequently grown in fields where wheat, rye or barley might also have been grown and oats are processed and packaged in facilities where these gluten-containing oats are also processed.
-As long as you use "certified" gluten-free oats in your granola, you can enjoy this lightly sweet, protein and mineral-rich cereal.
+Traditionally, oats are grown in fields where wheat, rye, or barley might also have been grown and oats are processed and packaged in facilities where these gluten-containing oats are also processed.
+As long as you use "certified" gluten-free oats in your granola, you can be sure that this lightly sweet, protein and mineral-rich cereal is free of gluten.

 This large batch of gluten-free granola is delicious served as a breakfast cereal with milk or your favorite dairy-free milk substitute, it adds wonderful texture and flavor sprinkled over yogurt, and it makes a convenient travel, hiking, biking, or camping snack.
 Be sure to store your granola in an airtight container in the refrigerator or freezer to avoid rancidity in this healthy fatty-acid-rich cereal.